At which point does the pain of paying kick in and how can you successfully minimize customers’ buying pain?

 Flowery text and fancy vocabulary only go so far with tightwads.
 Facts and figures resonate better because these are concrete and, theoretically, can be proven.

 Have a washing machine that can get 10kg of clothing thoroughly washed and dried in just 30 minutes?
-Use that data in your copy – don’t just state it’s the fastest washing machine on the market.
+Use that data in your copy rather than simply stating it’s the fastest washing machine on the market.